abublihi/laravel-external-jwt-guard/README.md

 After we have configured our Authorization server next we have to configure the our guard in `config/auth.php`

 in the Guards you can add/modify the guards where you want to use JWT as authentication guard by setting the driver to `external-jwt-auth` .
+We have a custom attribute which is `auth_server_key` that indcates the authroization server key, it's by default set to `default` .
 ```php
 'guards' => [
     .